meharwaheed/create-laravel-docker-compose/README.md

 # docker-compose run composer create-project laravel/laravel .

-After running the command the source code will be copied to src direcotry
+After running the above command the source code will be copied into src direcotry